Skip to Main Content

 Simply, encapsulation makes your home a more comfortable place to live.

-Proper crawl space encapsulation should make your crawl space dry, clean, and safe while following Virginia code.
-Here are the steps involved with the process.
+Proper crawl space encapsulation should make your crawl space dry, clean, and safe while following local building codes.
+Here are the steps involved in the process:

 1. Remove Insulation and Clear Debris